-Unable to show the cited references disclose the central elements of claim 1, Petitioners resort to the "common knowledge" of a POSA.
+Unable to show the cited references disclose the central elements of claims 1 and 7, Petitioners resort to the "common knowledge" of a POSA.
 The elements missing in the cited prior art references, however, go to the heart of the claimed invention.
 To illustrate this, the missing elements of claim 1 are shown emphasized below: